Sub-Nyquist Sampling of Sparse and Correlated Signals in Array Processing: Applications

 The only question that remains to be determined is how the integration over the bandwidth $W$ increases the rank.
-The answer to this question depends on the the density of the array elements compared to the bandwidth $W$.
-We will show that for narrow band signals, and high density arrays, the rank of $\mX_c(t)$ remains low.
+The answer to this question depends on the density of the array elements compared to the bandwidth $W$.
+We will show that for narrow-band signals, and high-density arrays, the rank of $\mX_c(t)$ remains low.
 Having an array with a large number of appropriately spaced elements can be very advantageous even when there are only a relatively small number of emitters present.
 Observing multiple delayed versions of a signal allows us to perform spatial processing, we can beamform to enhance or null out emitters at certain angles, and separate signals coming from different emitters.
 The resolution to which we can perform this spatial processing depends on the number of elements in the array (and their spacing).
-For high density antenna arrays or narrow band signals, the spatial sampling rate $1/\tau_m$ is much larger than the bandwidth $W$.
-This gives rise to a very correlated steering vectors $\va(\theta, \omega)$.
+For high-density antenna arrays or narrow-band signals, the spatial sampling rate $1/\tau_m$ is much larger than the bandwidth $W$.
+This gives rise to very correlated steering vectors $\va(\theta, \omega)$.
 In the standard scenario, where the array elements are uniformly spaced $c/(2\omega_c)$ along a line, we can make this statement more precise using classical results on spectral concentration \cite{slepian76ba,slepian78pr}.
 In this case, the steering vectors $\va(\theta,\omega)$ for $\omega\in [\omega_c\pm W/2]$ are equivalent to integer spaced samples of a signal whose (continuous-time) Fourier transform is bandlimited to frequencies in $(1\pm W/(2\omega_c))(\sin\theta)/2$, for a bandwidth less than $W/(2\omega_c)$.
 Thus the dimension of the subspace spanned by $\{\va(\theta,\omega),~\omega\in[\omega_c\pm W/2]\}$ is, to within a very good approximation, $\approx MW\tau_m+ 1 = MW/\omega_c + 1$.

 Figure~\ref{fig:arrayprocessing}(b) illustrates a particular example.
 The plot shows the (normalized) eigenvalues of the matrix

 for the fixed values of $\omega_c = 5$ GHz, $W = 100$ MHz, $c$ equals the speed of light, $M=101$, and $\theta=\pi/4$.
 We have $MW/\omega_c + 1 = 3.02$, and only $3$ of the eigenvalues are within a factor of $10^4$ of the largest one.